Peachy Keen! Breaking Down Meghan Markle's First Official Outfit as the Duchess of Sussex (Those Stockings!)

 Her dress is currently on sale for $450, while sizes last.
 (We all know, everything Meghan touches turns to sold!)

 But her accessorizing was even more on point.
-Meghan added a custom Philip Treacy hat (similar to this style) to complement her look, matching pumps, a coordinating Wilbur & Gussie clutch and Vanessa Tugendhaft diamond rose “Idylle” earrings.
+Meghan added a custom Philip Treacy hat (similar to this style) to complement her look, matching blush “Siren” pumps by Tamara Mellon, a coordinating Wilbur & Gussie clutch and Vanessa Tugendhaft diamond rose “Idylle” earrings.

 She also wore sheer nude stockings, following in her sister-in-law Kate Middleton’s footsteps, and proving she takes her role as a new royal very seriously.